 Years ago, development companies were called Small Business Investment Companies (SBICs).
 Like CDCs, they were independent of the SBA but licensed by it, and they provided both debt and equity financing with the help of underwriting.
 However, as the U.S. economy and the country’s social needs have evolved, CDCs were developed to help more established businesses (a segment not served by SBICs) that were ready to buy their own properties or expand with renovations or equipment.

 How Do You Become A Certified Development Company?

 To receive CDC certification, you must apply through the SBA and disclose a plan of operation, including operational requirements, budget, and more official criteria.

 If approved, a licensed CDC like 504 Capital Corporation can help connect you with an experienced lending officer.
 We will assist you in determining if you are eligible for the 504 small business loan and how you can put it to good use to ensure your business is prosperous far into the future.

 A project financed through 504 Capital—purchasing land, property, or equipment or building or renovating facilities—has three sources of funding.
 A commercial, third-party lender holds the first mortgage position and typically offers up to 50 percent of the project cost.
 The SBA 504 loan-backed portion from a CDC will act as a second mortgage, financing up to 40 percent of eligible project costs.
 The remaining 10 percent (an equity investment) will be your small business owner contribution.

-The benefits the SBA 504 loan include a low down payments (10% is all you need to get started), long-term financing for up to 90% of project costs, and generous term lengths with historically low interest rates.
+The benefits of the SBA 504 loan include a low down payment (10% is all you need to get started), long-term financing for up to 90% of project costs, and generous term lengths with historically low-interest rates.